kyma-project/busola/docs/extensibility/display-widgets.md

 ### ControlledByKind

-ControlledByKind widgets render the kind of the resources that the current resource is dependent of.
+ControlledByKind widgets render the kind of the resources that the current resource is dependent on.

 ### Example